cornellev/Global-Planning-Algorithms/README.md

-Run `pip install pygame`
+Run `pip install pygame` and `pip install scipy` and run a file:

-EP-Informed Hybrid: Mix of ellipse + EP-RRT*, better for speed on all types of maps (maze, obstacles, etc)
+EP-Informed Hybrid RRT*: Mix of ellipse + EP-RRT*, better for speed on all types of maps (maze, obstacles, etc)

 Informed RRT Star: RRT star with elliptic simplification, slightly better shortest path guarantee / smoothness